Qianzf/lif/README.md

 Well, I think you will like them, all in _app/core/aux/_.

-### DB SQL builder
+### Storage Layer

+- Query builder

-LiF has it's own database SQL query builder, it's simple but handles all the SQL things.
+LiF has it's own database SQL query builder, it's simple but handles all the SQL query things.

+- Schema builder

+LiF has it's own schema creator, which mainly handles the SQL database definition and schema management.

 ### Model/ORM

-Support basic Model/ORM functionalities.
+Support basic and flexible Model/ORM functionalities.

 ### Views